marcomontalbano/bash_profile/README.md

 This is a collection of bash utilities.
 It contains:

 - [x] PS1 customization with Git and Svn integration.
-- [x] Bash Completions for Git, Svn and SSH.
+- [x] Bash Completions for Git, Svn, SSH and SFTP.
 - [x] set/unset proxy faster.
 - [x] Updatable `bash_profile` project.
 - [ ] Pygmentize